ibnerd007/Poker-Stats/README.md

 2. Date = date of session.
 This date is used to find your PokerNow log and ledger files, which will be parsed.
     Log and ledger files should be named like this: 'log_MM DD', 'ledger_MM DD' and put in the same folder as pokerStats.py.
     Use must use the same format to set date that you used to name the file, so that the file can be found.

-3. Manually fill playerDictionary.txt
-    Unfortunately, there isn't yet functionality to automatically fill a text file with player nicknames and IDs.
-Coming soon, however.
-    So, you need to manually enter all player's IDs and nicknames into the dictionary file.

 Once you set these variables, there are a few options for output: